COVID-19 and Aggressive Lymphoma: Frequently Asked Questions

 Are you changing your treatment recommendations for relapsed/refractory disease?

-Most experts are continuing to offer second-line chemotherapy and HDC/autoHSCT for patients with relapsed/refractory disease.
-Outpatient regimens are preferred when possible and are an alternative for non-transplant eligible patients as well.
-Clinical trial options are limited or nonexistent.
-Lenalidomide-based therapy or polatuzamab (approved in the third-line setting in the US) with bendamustine are alternatives for some patients.
+Most experts continue to offer second-line chemotherapy and high-dose chemotherapy (HDC) or autologous hematopoietic stem cell transplantation (autoHSCT) for patients with relapsed/refractory disease.
+Second-line outpatient regimens are preferred when possible and are an alternative for non-transplant eligible patients as well.
+Oral therapies where appropriate remain an option that may reduce the frequency of visits.

-Admission for HDC/autoHSCT may be delayed in many instances if another cycle of outpatient chemotherapy can be administered.
-Blood shortages anticipated to occur in the coming weeks may limit the availability of transplant shortly in the US.
+If bed and/or staff availability is an issue, admission for HDC/autoHSCT may be delayed in many instances while another cycle of outpatient chemotherapy is administered.
+Blood shortages are occurring in some regions and may impact transplant programs.

 Are you changing your approach to supportive care?

-Most experts are using growth factor routinely in the current environment.
-There are some theoretical concerns that filgrastim may exacerbate the respiratory effects of COVID-19 infection, but as of yet there is no contraindication to growth factory support in patients anticipated to become neutropenic.
+Some experts are using growth factor more frequently regardless of age, hoping to prevent trips to the emergency department during the pandemic.
+There are some theoretical concerns that filgrastim may exacerbate the respiratory effects of COVID-19 infection, but as of yet, there is no contraindication to growth factor support in patients anticipated to become neutropenic.